vovamedentsiy/mpdnn/README.md

 The quantizer is implemented for the weights, and could be easily extended for activations with minor changes in code.

 We train Resnet20 on Cifar10 to illustrate results of quantization.
 The model was constrained to 70 kBytes.
+Below we illustrate plots of Validation accuracy, distribution of weights at convergence and bit-width assignment per layer.

 <p>